AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 =========

 ----------------------------------
-Unbounded String via Access Type
+Unbounded String Via Access Type
 ----------------------------------

 * Type contains a pointer to a string type